 Instructions

-- Take out the ribs and thoroughly pat dry with a paper towel.
+- Take out the ribs and thoroughly pat dry with a paper towel.4-5 pounds bone-in beef short ribs

-- In a small bowl, mix all the spices—salt, ground mustard seed, ground white pepper, cayenne pepper, onion powder, and the sugar substitute.
+- In a small bowl, mix the following spices: salt, ground mustard seed, ground white pepper, cayenne pepper, onion powder, and the coconut sugar.2 teaspoons sea salt, 1 teaspoon ground mustard seed, 1 teaspoon ground white pepper, 2 teaspoons cayenne pepper, 2 teaspoons onion powder, 2 teaspoons coconut sugar

-- Dip the ribs one by one into the mixed spice bowl until all sides of the ribs are generously covered with the spice mix (you should still have a bit of spice mix left).
+- Dip the ribs one by one into the mixed spice bowl until all sides of the ribs are generously covered with the spice mix (you should still have a bit of spice mix left)—set aside.

 - Place the seasoned short ribs in the slow cooker on top of the sliced onions.
 I like to arrange them on their side.